-- 13. Confine radioactive solutions in shielded containers that are clearly labeled.
-Multi-dose diagnostic vials and therapy vials should be labeled with the isotope, the name of the compound, and the date and time of receipt or preparation. - 14.
+- 11. Wipe-test by-product material, preparation and administration areas daily for contamination and each week where radioactive materials are stored.
+If necessary, decontaminate or secure the area for decay. - 12.
+With a radiation survey meter, survey the generator storage, kit preparation, and injection areas daily for contamination.
+If necessary, decontaminate or secure the area for decay as appropriate. - 13.
+Confine radioactive solutions in shielded containers that are clearly labeled.
+Multi-dose diagnostic vials should be labeled with the isotope, the name of the compound, and the date and time of receipt or preparation. - 14.
 A log should be used to record additional information such as: - the total prepared activity, - specific activity (in mCi/cc) at a specified time, - total volume prepared, - the measured activity of each patient dosage, and - any other appropriate information. - 15.
 Syringes and unit dosages should be labeled with the radiopharmaceutical name or abbreviation, type of study, or the patient's name. - 16.
 Assay each patient dosage in the dose calibrator before administration.
 Only use a dosage that differs by more than 20 percent of the prescribed dosage with approval of an authorized user (except for prescribed dosages of less than 30 microcuries).
 When measuring the dosage, the radioactivity that adheres to the syringe wall or remains in the needle does not need to be considered. - 17.
-Check the patient's name, the prescribed radionuclide, and the dosage before each administration to ensure it is in accordance with the approved procedure or written directive. - 18.
+Check the patient's name, the prescribed radionuclide, and the dosage before administering. - 18.
 Always keep flood sources, syringes, waste, and other radioactive material in shielded containers. - 19.
 Because sources with even small amounts of radioactivity exhibit a high dose rate on contact, you should use a cart or wheelchair to move flood sources, waste, and other radioactive material. - 20.
-Secure all licensed material when not under the constant surveillance and immediate control of an individual authorized under the Iowa specific license (or such individual's designee).
+Secure all licensed material when not under the constant surveillance and immediate control of an individual authorized under the lowa specific license (or such individual's designee).